-Strategic Objectives 2•5
+Strategic Objectives 2 • 5

 Local Plan Part 1 Policies LIV3

 Local Plan Part 2 Policies ENV19 • LIV6

-&lt;sup>33 All measurements are taken to/from the midpoint of the main external entrance to a property.
+&lt;sup>40 All measurements are taken to/from the midpoint of the main external entrance to a property.

-&lt;sup>34 Where necessary, this radius will be extended to ensure that a minimum of ten residential properties are included in the calculation.
+&lt;sup>41 Where necessary, this radius will be extended to ensure that a minimum of ten residential properties are included in the calculation.

-Targets Development responds to the diverse needs of the community.
-To deliver developments which have a minimal impact To deliver developments which have a minimal impact on the environment and are resilient to climate change. • To achieve the highest possible standards of design and conservation • Ensure developments are accessible to public transport Triggers Development does not provide the types, sizes and tenures of new housing to meet the needs of the population.
-Evidence illustrates significant changes for the housing needs of a specific group in the community which is not already catered for through the Local Plan. • Approved development leads to concentrations of HMO, Student or communal living which is contrary to policy and would have an adverse effect on the wider community.
-Indicators HS10 Amount of new housing with access to key services.
+Targets To do not chairTo a const elopment responds to the diverse needs of the amunity. deliver developments which have a minimal impact he environment and are resilient to climate nge. achieve the highest possible standards of design and servation are developments are accessible to public transport Triggers Dev tenu pop Evid need alre App HM elopment does not provide the types, sizes and ures of new housing to meet the needs of the ulation. lence illustrates significant changes for the housing ds of a specific group in the community which is not ady catered for through the Local Plan. roved development leads to concentrations of O, Student or communal living which is contrary to cy and would have an adverse effect on the wider Indicators Amount of new housing with access to key services.
 HS11 Types, size and tenure by location of: completed dwellings.
 Dwellings with an extent planning consent.
 HS13 Number of new dwellings completed that address a specific housing need.
 Delivery Agencies Pendle Borough Council, landlords, developers, Social Care Providers, Lancashire County Council, Education Institutions, community groups.
-Delivery Mechanisms • Determination through the Planning Application process.
-Risks Specific housing needs of the community are not met (M) • Absence of sufficient funding to support the delivery of specific housing needs (M) Specific housing needs alter significantly over the plan period (L-M) Uncontrolled changes in use occur to respond to needs if not sufficiently planned for (L-M) Contingencies Pre-application advice.
-Working with key delivery partners and members of the community to respond to need.
+Delivery Mechanisms Determination through the Planning Application process.
+Risks Specific housing needs of the community are not met (M) Absence of sufficient funding to support the delivery of specific housing needs (M) Specific housing needs alter significantly over the plan period (L-M) Uncontrolled changes in use occur to respond to needs if not sufficiently planned for (L-M) Contingencies • Wor rapplication advice.
+Tking with key delivery partners and members of community to respond to need.

-• Review of SHLAA/working with landowners to find specific sites which are available and suitable.

-Key Linkages National Planning Policy Framework (2019)
+Review of SHLAA/working with landowners to find specific sites which are available and suitable.
+Key Linkages National Planning Policy Framework (2021)Planning Practice Guidance Pennine Lancashire Housing Strategy Pendle Local Housing Needs Assessment

-Planning Practice Guidance

-Pennine Lancashire Housing Strategy

-Pendle Local Housing Needs Assessment